Teacher Bios and Class Descriptions for 2019

 White supremacy has created a redline around what is possible.
 What would it look like to work magic from a place of desire and not just need?
 What does it mean to restore dreams taken from us by systemic oppression and everyday violence?
 Come redefine what it mean to truly walk and live magical life in Black and Brown, beautifully diverse and queer bodies.

-You Divine Workshop & Ritual
+You Divine Workshop & Ritual (BIPOC only)

 with Irene McCalphin

 As Marginalized Communities move towards equality and visibility we are often rendered unseen within our own chosen spiritualities and religions.
 We will discuss the unvoiced damage of being colonized and minimized.
 Through a guided Mirror Ritual we will seek to restore the positive and powerful reflection of a Divinity that mirrors the unique way we walk through this world.
+This class is for BIPOC only.

 Brandie (Bran) Taylor is a queer witch, psychic reader, and formally trained priestess of European ancestry living on the land of the Chinook people in Portland, Oregon.
 She has over 20+ years experience in divination and the Craft.
 She specializes in intuitive tarot readings, evolutionary astrology readings, ritual candle making, and comprehensive, inventive magical teaching.
 Her teachers are Colette Gardiner, Pomegranate Doyle, Emily Trinkhaus, her Ancestors, and the Edgewalkers.
 In her work as Magic Hour, she is dedicated to tending and circulating the Sacred Flame.
 Find her at magichourastrology.com / IG: @magichourastrology